Lumen-Park/Aetherion-v7/README.md

 Human‑in‑the‑Loop (Always)

 Action Automatic?
 Human Gate
-Git commit / push ❌ Never Must manually run git push Apply code improvements ❌ Never Review and approve diff Store to long‑term memory ⚠️ Conditional Only if confidence ≥ 0.45 Council verdict ❌ Advisory You always have final override Run generated code ❌ Never on host Executes only in sandboxed Docker container
+Git commit / push but Never Must manually run git push Apply code improvements and  Never Review and approve diff Store to long‑term memory incase Conditional Only if confidence ≥ 0.45 Council verdict Not Advisory You always have final override Run generated code but Never on host Executes only in sandboxed Docker container

 Loop Protection